 Symposium participants included 135 representatives from state and federal environmental agencies; university researchers; student organizations SAIWI, EnAct and the ecohydrology club; tribal groups and community advocates.
 Dan Klaich, chancellor of the Nevada System of Higher Education, which includes the University and DRI, opened the symposium with remarks stressing the importance of an integrated w88 mobile approach needed to address water resource issues and how this type of w88 mobile provides vital information needed to make informed decisions involving water resources in agriculturally dominated watersheds.

-The conference agenda included a field trip that followed the Truckee River from its origin at Lake Tahoe to its end at Pyramid Lake, with visits along the way at the Tahoe Center for Environmental Sciences, a facility at Sierra Nevada College that also houses researchers from UC Davis, DRI, and the w88 mobile, Reno; the Nature Conservancy’s restoration project at McCarran Ranch; Marble Bluff Dam and the Pyramid Lake Paiute Tribe Fisheries water quality lab and hatchery.
+The conference agenda included a field trip that followed the Truckee River from its origin at Lake Tahoe to its end at Pyramid Lake, with visits along the way at the Tahoe Center for Environmental Sciences, a facility at Sierra Nevada College that also houses researchers from UC Davis, DRI, and the w88 mobile of Nevada, Reno; the Nature Conservancy’s restoration project at McCarran Ranch; Marble Bluff Dam and the Pyramid Lake Paiute Tribe Fisheries water quality lab and hatchery.

 “Some of the work presented was absolutely eye-opening,” he said.
 “Closed-basin lakes occur world-wide.
 From w88 mobile we draw similarities, learn how we can co-exist with the planet and how it is changing.
 How we handle problems here can provide information to other eco-systems."